Sodepur

-Sodepur or Sodpur is a locality in Panihati Municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-Barrackpore, Kamarhati, Dumdum, Agarpara, and Belghoria are all close by.
-It is a centre for rising residential construction.
-GM Meena Icon, Peerless Nagar, Merlin Maximus, Godrej Prakriti, and NPR Gitanjali Apartments are a few notable residential developments in the neighbourhood.
+Sodepur (also known as Sodpur) is a neighbourhood in Panihati of North 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 History

 There was once a community named Sayyid in this area from which the place was known as Sayyidpur or Sodepur.
 The Khadi Pratishthan (Ashram) of Sodepur (or Khadi Ashram Sodepur) has witnessed many events in the history of the country's independence movement.
 This Pratishthan was like Sabarmati near Sodepur station which Gandhiji himself called his 'second home'.
-The importance of this Khadi Pratishthan is immense as it has witnessed many histories in the making.
+Binda shaw line oldest line in Sodepur The importance of this Khadi Pratishthan is immense as it has witnessed many histories in the making.
 Several important decisions were taken by the national leaders on this premises.